-The other "revelation" Paul mentions provides a backdrop to this gospel hope, ...the dark and desperate condition of humanity.
-The explanatory words from Paul's pen are, "For the wrath of God is revealed from heaven..."
+The first words from Paul's pen are, "For the wrath of God is revealed from heaven..."
 We may not like to hear that.
-It may chafe against our sensibilities, but we need to be reminded of the nature of our existence.
+It may chafe against our sensibilities, but we need to be reminded of the nature of our existence (Eph.
+2:3).
 We are not alone in the universe.
 According to the Bible, we have been created by God, and we are answerable to Him.
 He has made us, and placed us here on this planet to be His stewards.
-From the beginning, there have always been expectations from God.
+From creation, there have always been expectations from God.
 He gave us a charge and a responsibility to fill the earth and bring it under order, to rule over it, to work it (lit, "serve it") and to preserve it (Gen. 1:26-28; 2:15).
-This is not negotiable!
+It is His earth, His creation, and He expects us to treat it with respect, in accordance with His wishes and design.
+This is not negotiable.
 It does not matter if we voluntarily choose to believe in Him, or not.
-Ultimately, He will hold us accountable for what we do while we are here (Rev. 20:11-15; II Cor.
+In the end, He will hold us accountable and judge us for what we have done while we were here (Rev. 20:11-15; II Cor.
 5:10: Act 17:30,31).
 Furthermore, He expects us to acknowledge Him, and be grateful for the blessings He has given to us.
 He expects us to live with Him in mind, so that all that we do would agree with His interests, values and purposes.
 When we do so, He is pleased.
-When we disregard God, and abuse what He has created, He experiences the same kind of feeling we do when people do not respect us and misuse our property.
+When we disregard Him and abuse what He has created.
+He experiences the same kind of feeling we do when people do not respect us and misuse our property.
 He becomes angry.
 The anger He feels is akin to our own, for we are made in His image, and emotion is part of that God-like-ness.
 His anger is described by the Greek word, orgē.
-This word refers to the swelling of a natural impulse to right what is wrong, to avenge evil, or to confront abuse and injustice.
+This type of anger refers to "the swelling of a natural impulse to right what is wrong, to avenge evil, or to confront abuse and injustice."
 It results in a mental bent toward action.
-It is more of a "slow burn", rather than an explosion, but the point is that our choices to sin and to dishonor Him offend Him, and He becomes increasingly inclined to address that disrespect in some way.
-His wrath is against all irreverence (disregard of Him) and un-right-eousness (improper use of what is from God, or unjust actions toward others) of people who suppress the truth by their unjust or inappropriate living.
+It is more of a "slow burn", rather than an explosion, but the point is that our choices to sin and dishonor Him offends Him.
+He becomes increasingly inclined to address that disrespect in some way.